stefanbogdanov2c/ecatmod-xhr-fix/README.md

    ```

 The script will:
-- Read the XML file 'SampleEsi.xml'.
+- Read the XML file `SampleEsi.xml`.
-- Parse its contents using the 'ecatmod' library.
+- Parse its contents using the `ecatmod` library.
 - Log the unmarshalled data and apply it.